MatthewHaas/genetic_diversity/README.md

 # gbs_pipeline
 This repository contains all of the scripts that were used to develop the genotyping-by-sequencing (GBS) pipeline for the wild rice (_Zizania palustris_ L.) breeding and conservation program at the University of Minnesota.

-## R_CMD_BATCH (directory)
+## awk_filtering_scripts (directory)
-These scripts were attempts to process R code requiring significant memory to run without crashing.
+These scripts are short and simple awk commands to pre-filter the tab-separated (TSV) files that contain the output of the normalize.awk script.
+The normalize.awk script can be found in this repository and is used to extract SNP information from the VCF files.

 ## complete_gbs_set (directory)
 These scripts were used to process the gbs data from the natural stands + breeding lines material (no Johnson/Dora population or Dovetail lines).
 Currently, the scripts pick up from VCF files (samtools mpileup & bcftools call script has already been run).
 The tsv file created with normalize.awk was 129G in size and one of the scripts here filters based on read depth (minimum of 5 reads).

-## awk_filtering_scripts (directory)
+## depth_reanalysis_pilot_data (directory)
-These scripts are short and simple awk commands to pre-filter the tab-separated (TSV) files that contain the output of the normalize.awk script.
-The normalize.awk script can be found in this repository and is used to extract SNP information from the VCF files.
+Scripts for re-analyzing depth of pilot GBS data using the reference genome.
+Aim is to to calculate density of SNPs for use in genome paper.

 ## pairwise_distance (directory)
 These scripts are for creating pairwise distance tables in R